What does the land at

 Which way the land faces

-The orientation of each slope — the driver of sunlight.
-The flat geometry means only about 38% carries a strongly favourable aspect, so concentrate gardens and any tilted PV on those pockets and let the rest run to pasture and tree crops.
+The orientation of each slope: the driver of sunlight.
+South of the equator the light comes from the north, and the solar score counts a wide arc around it: west through north through east.
+Even against that generous band, the flat geometry leaves only 43.3% of the parcel sun-facing, so concentrate gardens and any tilted PV on those pockets and let the rest run to pasture and tree crops.

 The landform, lit from a low sun